 Special Jury Prize at the Avoriaz Fantastic Film Festival in 1978, The Last Wave is Peter Weir’s third feature and his follow up to the celebrated Picnic at Hanging Rock.
 It stars American actor Richard Chamberlain and (again!) the wonderful aboriginal actor David Gulpilil.

 A mystery drama, with shamanic and spooky overtones, it follows the pattern of early Weir films where he finds the eerie in commonplaces.
 The set up and ambiance is great and unsettling.
+And it already tackles the subject of climate crisis.

 The Last Wave is a great ambient piece.